fenago/learn-java-12-programming/lab_guide/Lab_13.md

 The parallel-stream operations behind the scenes that create child threads break the stream into segments, and assign each segment to a dedicated thread for processing, and then aggregate the partial results from all the segments into the final result.
-In the previous chapter, we have even written functions that did the aggregating job.
+In the previous lab, we have even written functions that did the aggregating job.
 As a reminder, the function was called a **combiner**.